a-matta/phz_nps/README.md

 ## 1. Project Description

-[Net Promoter Score](https://en.wikipedia.org/wiki/Net_promoter_score) that is widely used metric that takes a form of single survey question asking customers to rate the likelihood that they would reccommend a company, product or service to a friend or colleague.
+[Net Promoter Score](https://en.wikipedia.org/wiki/Net_promoter_score) that is widely used metric mesurement system that takes a form of single survey question asking customers to rate the likelihood that they would reccommend a company, product or service to a friend or colleague.
 It measures the loyalty of customers to a company.
 Scores are measured with a single question survey with number 1-10, a higher score is desirable.

 Promoter's Call System allows buisnesses to collect customer feedback and arrive at NPS scores.